Describe your current position

 Why did you choose to attend ASU?

 I grew up in San Angelo and attended a small Christian school.
 Although I earned excellent grades in high school, applying to college intimidated me because I thought my education may not have prepared me for college-level work.
 However, my older brother who had graduated from the same school and was attending ASU at the time allayed my fears when he explained how helpful most ASU professors were and listed all the tutoring services available.
-He also pointed out that I could save money on living expenses by staying with family and that a CARR scholarship would finance most of my tuition.
+He also pointed out that I could save money on living expenses by staying with family and that a Carr Academic Scholarship would finance most of my tuition.
 I really had no good reason for not attending ASU.
 So, I applied and soon realized I had made the right decision.
 The coursework was doable, if I managed my time wisely.
 Plus, if I had a question/issue concerning class work, all my professors happily assisted me.
 Most held convenient office hours and welcomed student visits.
 The combination of helpful professors, funding, and location influenced me to complete both a B.A and an M.A. in English at ASU.

 What were some valuable things you received from the ASU English department?